DanielEduardoLopez/PortfolioReturn/README.md

 The methodology of the present study is based on Rollin’s Foundational Methodology for Data Science (Rollins, 2015):

 1. **Analytical approach**: Building and evaluation of regression model.
-2. **Data requirements**: Stock daily values from 2020/01/01 to 2023/01/09.
+2. **Data requirements**: Stock daily values from 2020/01/01 to 2023/01/01.
 3. **Data collection**: Data was retrieved from Yahoo Finance by using the Python library [yfinance](https://pypi.org/project/yfinance/).
 4. **Data exploration**: Data was explored with Python 3 and its libraries Numpy, Pandas, Matplotlib and Seaborn.
 5. **Data preparation**: The calculation of the daily returns and the optimization of the portfolio using the Markowitz's methodology (Starke, Edwards & Wiecki, 2016) was carried out with Python 3 and its libraries Numpy, Pandas, Matplotlib and Cvxopt.
-5. **Data modeling**: A RNN was created and trained in Python 3 and its libraries Numpy, Pandas, Sklearn, Keras and Tensorflow were utilized.
+5. **Data modeling**: Two RNNs were created and trained in Python 3 and its libraries Keras and Tensorflow.
+The *first model* was trained using the historical returns of the optimized portfolio, whereas the *second model* was trained using the historical values of the optimized portfolio.
+So, in the *second model*, the returns were estimated based on the predicted portfolio values.
-6. **Evaluation**: The model predictions were primarily evaluated through the R<sup>2</sup>, RMSE and MAE.
+6. **Evaluation**: The comparison among predicted and actual returns were primarily evaluated through the Root Mean Squared Error (RMSE), the Mean Absolute Error (MAE), and Coefficient of Determination ( $r^{2}$ ).

 ___
 ### **6. Main Results**